google/sandboxed-api/oss-internship-2020/libuv/README.md

 ## Callbacks

 The `callbacks.h` and `callbacks.cc` files in the `callbacks` folder implement all the callbacks used by examples and tests.

-## Performance

-A LibUV program looks like this:
-- Setup the loop
-- Run the loop
-- Close the loop

-And the second step (running the loop) is the only performance critical part, because this is were actual I/0 and events handling happens.
-But since this only involves a single call (to `sapi_uv_run`), the overhead from Sandboxed API is constant with respect to the number of handles and requests.
-In other words, after Sandboxed API has called the `uv_run` method on the sandboxed process, whatever happens there is the same as what would have happened in a regular process running LibUV with no sandbox.

-This means that, because of LibUV's nature, Sandboxed API has a totally negligible impact on performance.
-However, there is and overhead caused by `seccomp-bpf` for each syscall.